ietf-wg-asdf/SDF/sdf.md

     version (-00) of this document; version (-05) was designated as an *implementation draft*, labeled SDF 1.1, at the IETF110 meeting of the ASDF WG (2021-03-11).
-    The present version (-12) collects smaller changes up to 2022-06-30.
+    The present version (-13) collects smaller changes up to 2023-01-12.
-    It also removes deprecated elements from SDF 1.0.

 --- middle